 Q. As a poet do you find writing fiction a difficult task?

 My type of poetry is often a capsulized short story.
 Everything has a beginning, middle, and an end.
 In a novel I increase the connections and broaden the scope, but everything comes from a small grain of an idea.

 The books Fiddlemainia, The Blueberry Coast, and The Dandelion Conspiracy are iconic to a Maine way of life.
 When I returned to Maine some years ago, I found many people didn’t realize these plants had been eaten for thousands of years.
-Thanks to my friend and photographer, Linwood Diket, I was able to share knowledge of the plants, beautiful photos, and unique recipes from around the world to a new generation.
+Thanks to my friend and photographer, Linwood Diket, I was able to share my knowledge of the plants, his beautiful photos, with unique recipes from around the world to a new generation.